-Malcolm Warburton works part-time in a voluntary capacity as the Diocese's Tourism Officer.
+Malcolm Warburton works part-time in a voluntary capacity as Tourism Officer.
 He is able to give advice to churches on matters relating to church tourism and he will also give talks on a variety of topics to church organisations.

 The moorlands of Calderdale and Kirklees were sparsely populated and had few medieval churches, unlike the richer farming country to the east, much of which became the Yorkshire coalfield.
 The soft water valleys around Huddersfield were ideal for the developing textile industry of the eighteenth and nineteenth centuries and all these growing industries attracted communities of people who needed somewhere to worship.
-Wakefield Diocese therefore has a rich heritage of churches including a big contribution made by the many non-conformist groups, particularly Methodists and Baptists.
+The area therefore has a rich heritage of churches including a big contribution made by the many non-conformist groups, particularly Methodists and Baptists.

 Amongst all these churches are some real gems and visitors to the area are urged to go and explore!

-Churches in the Diocese
+Churches in OUR AREA

 Facelift for community and mission - St Michael the Archangel, Emley